Divorce Records: Arizona

-If you were divorced in Arizona or are currently going through a divorce, it is very likely your divorce proceedings are a part of the public record and are accessible through a divorce records search in Arizona.
-The terms “public record” and “accessible” may have you wondering…just who has access to your personal divorce information?
+If you were divorced in Arizona or are currently going through a divorce, it is very likely your divorce proceedings are a part of the public record and are accessible through a divorce record search in Arizona.
+The terms “public record” and “available” may have you wondering…Just who has access to your divorce information?

 If you’re wondering who and what is accessible through Maricopa County divorce records, consider the following: